"Want more? Demand Better! Hire Us."

 Danielle J. Marlow

-Danielle Marlow is Counsel in Meltzer Lippe’s Litigation Group.
+Danielle Marlow is partner in Meltzer Lippe’s Litigation Group.
 Dani is an accomplished litigator, with over 20 years of experience, who focuses on complex commercial cases.
 Dani is well versed in all aspects of litigation, from initial pleadings through discovery, trial and appeal, and litigates in state and federal courts and before the American Arbitration Association.

 Dani’s particular areas of expertise include financial services litigation, securities litigation derivative litigation, class action litigation, employment litigation, bankruptcy litigation, and antitrust.
 Dani has frequently represented numerous banks and financial institutions, including in claims arising out of securities offerings, Ponzi schemes, bankruptcies, loan defaults, and restructurings.
 Dani has also has litigated numerous claims arising out of investments in securities, hedge funds and other investment vehicles, particularly with cases arising out of the subprime mortgage crisis.
 In addition, Dani has repeatedly litigated shareholder derivative claims, claims of shareholder oppression, partnership disputes, and similar claims, with a particular emphasis on claims arising under the Delaware Corporation Law.